greatxrider/greatxrider/README.md

-# Hi, I'm Jeph 👋
+# Jeph Daligdig—@greatxrider 👋
 <h2>Full Stack JavaScript Developer</h2>
 <p>
-  I have been working as a developer for over 2 years now.
+  Hi I'm Jeph——a developer for over 2 years now.
 I help companies and clients build what they need and what benefits them, always with utmost dedication.
 I create software and websites with care, and respect.
 Leveraging the latest
   technologies, including AI, I deliver high-quality solutions that reflect dignity and professionalism.

   I'm very easy to work with, and quick to learn new technologies.
 To further delight my clients, I am currently enrolled in various educational institutions, investing to mastery of techniques, learning more skills,